FAQs / Program Specifications

 What type of feedback will I get with regard to my performance?

-Diplomates will see their raw score performance (i.e., total number of questions, number of questions answered correctly, and percentage of questions answered correctly).
-In early 2018, diplomates will receive their scaled score and will be able to see whether their 2017 performance met the 2017 meaningful engagement requirement (i.e., a scaled score of 160 or higher).
+Diplomates will see their raw score performance (i.e., total number of questions, number of questions answered correctly, and percentage of questions answered correctly) and performance as compared to peers.

 How will the passing standard be set?